The 20 Best Small Dog Breeds for Your Home

 Fun fact: As a result of their “tuxedo” coat and polite personality, Boston Terriers have earned the nickname “the American Gentleman.”

-Great for: Boston Terriers are excellent city dogs – and therefore, have no problem living in an apartment.
-They also make great companions and great family dogs, but won’t necessarily be happy sitting around on the couch all day.
+Great for: Boston Terriers are excellent city dogs — and therefore, have no problem living in an apartment.
+They also make great family dogs but won’t necessarily be happy sitting around on the couch all day.

 4. Brussels Griffon